liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

 - `3D_CNN_ONTRAM_Bern_DWI_mrs_preprocessed_ENSEMBLE_CV_ORDINAL_Resnet_AddTMAX.ipynb`: Notebook containing the code for defining, training and evaluating the models based on TMAX perfusion maps (SI-CSb-TMAX), Tmax perfusion maps + DWI (SI-CSb-TMAX-DWI) and TMAX perfusion maps, DWI + clinical variables (SI-LSx-CSb-TMAX-DWI).

 `./R`: Contains the code for reproducing the figures and the results presented in the manuscript

+`./data`: Contains the intermediate results for the different models in terms of

+- test predictions for each fold from the 5-fold CV: `trafo_`
+- all test prediction for one model resulting from the 5-fold CV: `test_`
+- estimates for the clinical variables obtained from the linear shift parts of the ONTRAMs: `estimates_`

+The ending `_bin` indicates the predictions for the binarized outcome.